helm/charts/incubator/forseti-security/README.md

 Optionally, the forseti-security helm chart can be deployed with a [Kubernetes Pod NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
 NetworkPolicies provide controls over how pods communicate with one another.
 In GKE, [network policy enforcement](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy#using_network_policy_enforcement) must be enabled for Pod NetworkPolicies to take effect.

 In this implementation, the NetworkPolicy allows forseti-orchestrator to communicate the forseti-server and only the forseti-server.
 It also for the forseti-server to receive traffic from the forseti-orchestrator and only the forseti-orchestrator.
-However, if client CLI access to the server from outside the Kubernetes cluster, then the **netowrkPolicyIngressCidr** can be defined.
+However, if client CLI access to the server from outside the Kubernetes cluster, then the **networkPolicyIngressCidr** can be defined.
 Each item in this list is a CIDR range to nicelist.

 ![Forseti Pod NetworkPolicy](images/forseti_network_policy.png)

-## All configuration options
+## All Configuration Options

 The following table lists the configurable parameters of the Forseti Security chart and their default values.
 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,